 One of the things you almost always run across doing genealogy are sad stories.
 This is one of those.
 Martin is often slammed for being a Nazi sympathizer.
 Personally, I’ll give him a pass.
 He came from Germany in the 1920s when Germany was in the utter chaos that resulted from WW1 and poverty and unemployment were extreme.
-I am sure he loved his country and probably saw the positive changes that appeared to be taking place during Hitler’s rise and Martin probably fell under the spell, as most Germans did.
+I am sure he loved his country and probably saw the positive changes that appeared to be taking place during early part of Hitler’s rise and Martin probably fell under the spell, as many Germans did.
 Yet his own son gave his life for Martin’s adopted country.

 This all made me curious as to how Albert died.
 I was finally able to locate the casualty lists from every unit in the 12th Armored Division and the timeline and after-action reports.
 Not a single unit showed Albert as dying in action or from wounds.
 So did he die from non-battle reasons?
 And in a sick, ironic twist (assuming I read the reports correctly) it would appear that if he was with his unit about the time he died (and not back in France in a hospital or something) he would have died in or around Nuremberg, hometown of his parents.

 Eventually I came across the website for the New York Military Museum and their information confirmed that Albert died from non-battle reasons, although it does not say from what or where.
-Maybe if one of our readers is in the Saratoga Springs, NY area they could dig deeper at the museum.
+Maybe if one of our readers is in the Saratoga Springs, New York area they could dig deeper at the museum.
 If so, Albert’s serial number is 12157194.

 It was at this point that I found a newspaper story confirming Martin’s desertion of his wife in 1931.
-Essentially, Emelia sent a telegram to the Baltimore police to have him arrested as she knew he was down there doing some shows.
+Essentially, Emilie sent a telegram to the Baltimore police to have him arrested as she knew he was down there doing some shows.
 They found him during a performance and did just that.
 Since they were still together in the 1940 Census the desertion apparently didn’t last too long.

 When I found the address it turned out to be some entirely different family, so sometime between the census in 1930 and May 1931 the Emmerlings moved to that address.
 It was another dead end.
 This is when I remembered that New York State did a census in 1925.
 Maybe I could find them there.

-It took some very creative searching but find them I did.
+It took some very creative searching, but find them I did.
 The problem was exactly as I mentioned earlier.
 The enumerator screwed it up very badly.
 He had listed their last name as Emily, not Emmerling.
-I must admit, however, that you can hear how the two names do sound similar.
+I must admit, however, that you can hear how the two names do sound very similar.
 What I saw though on this census really took me by surprise.

 In the process of this research I came to find Martin a very interesting fellow and I would love to find out whatever happened to him and the rest of his children.
 Any reader’s in the Brooklyn area or even living family members please feel free to contact me with any further revelations.